Set up remote MCP

 - Obtain the following information from dbt platform:

-- dbt Cloud host: Use this to form the full URL.
+- dbt platform host: Use this to form the full URL.
 For example, replace

 x-dbt-prod-environment-idheader. - Token: Generate either a personal access token or a service token.
-In terms of permissions, to fully utilize remote MCP, it must be configured with Semantic Layer and Developer permissions.
-Note: to use functionality that requires the
+To fully utilize remote MCP, the token must have Semantic Layer and Developer permissions.

 - For the remote MCP, you will pass on headers through the JSON blob to configure required fields: